|

 Unmute asset notifications

 You can unmute a muted asset and start receiving notifications.
-You can unmute one ore more muted assets at the same time.
+You can unmute one or more muted assets at the same time.
+Refer to the steps in the video below.

 Edit muted asset notifications

 You can edit a muted asset notification and update the settings.
 You can edit one or more muted assets at the same time.
-Refer
+Refer to the steps in the video below.

 View Online help

-help is an HTML file that opens in the browser.
+In the Powertrain portal, you can view the Online help document and understand how to use the features within the portal.
+The Online help is an HTML file that opens in the browser.
 You can search for a required feature and navigate to the topic.
-Refer to
+Refer to the video below.

 4 Condition monitoring